 Homemade wheat thins.
 I jumped at the idea of re-creating them at home.
-They are thin and crunchy and everything you would want in a homemade cracker.
+They are thin, crisp, salty, wheaty, and everything you'd want in a homemade cracker.
+Simply irresistible.

 I don't know if I ever mentioned that I lived in Mountain View, CA for two years when I was a teenager.
 Went to school and everything.